Mustaffa96/kamus-negeri/README.md

 # Kamus Negeri Malaysia

-A CRUD API for Malaysian states dictionary using NestJS, TypeScript, and Sequelize with MySQL.
+A full-stack application for Malaysian states dictionary using NestJS, TypeScript, and Sequelize with MySQL for the backend, and NextJS with TypeScript and TailwindCSS for the frontend.

 ## Project Structure